Droogle/gci-task-upload/README.md

   "time_to_complete_in_days": 4
 }
 ```
-**Extra:** Since the tool the Drupal community uses explodes the data in an
+**Extra:** The Drupal community uses a tool that explodes the data in an
-array if there are commas, this was an issue for the fields name and
+array if there are commas.
+This was an issue for the fields name and
-description.
-So, those fields can be passed as arrays and will be implode with
+description, those fields can be passed as arrays and will be imploded with
 a comma in between.

 Example